miyagis-forests/farmacy-food-kata/architecture/user-account-mgmt-runtime-view.md

 - Web application created using a SPA JS framework, such as Vue, React, or Ember.

 #### User BFF for Web, for Android, for iOS
-- central access point for calls coming from the frontend apps.
+- Central access point for calls coming from the frontend apps.
 - These are the 3 types of frontend we added BFFs for in the design.
 However, other types of frontends/clients like the ones listed below can be added by specifying new BFFs for them:
     - a chatbot client that interacts via SMS, Tweeter, WhatsApp.